Part 2 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-- If you set up the business incorrectly, you could end up with a 16-hour-a-day job rather than a business that runs itself.
+- If you set up the business incorrectly, you could end up with a 16-hour-a-day job rather than a company that runs itself.

-If the thought of being in control and running your own business really drives you and exhilarates you, and if you have no problem dealing with the cons listed above, then owning your own business may be the right path for you.
+If the thought of being in control and running your own business drives you and exhilarates you, and if you have no problem dealing with the cons listed above, then owning your own business may be the right path.

-If the thought of a lot of responsibility, dealing with problems yourself, long and hard work hours, and not having a steady paycheck gives you a scary feeling in your gut, then running your own business may not be for you, and you might be better off looking into improving your current job situation.
+If a lot of responsibility, dealing with problems, long work hours, no steady paycheck gives you a scary feeling in your gut, then running your own business may not be for you.
+You might be better off looking into improving your current job situation.

-Whether or not owning and operating a business is right for you, it’s your decision and you’re the only one qualified to make it.
+Whether owning and operating a business is right for you, it’s your decision, and you’re the only one qualified to make it.
 Take time to research and consider what’s best for you.

 I once heard a saying that I really liked.
 I believe it was from John Maxwell: “You can live your life any way you want, but you can only live it once!”

-- Consider the pros and cons listed above and see which set seems more important to you personally.
-Feel free to add more pros or cons as you see fit.
+- Consider the pros and cons listed above and see which are more relevant to you personally.

 - If you do decide to open your own business, take a long and hard look at the cons and prepare in advance how you will deal with them.